jpratt-mru/new.maco.calendar/README.md

 1. `npm run build`
 1. `firebase deploy`

+### CSS

+So I spent a bunch of time modifying `../node_modules/@fullcalendar/daygrid/main.css` and making a local verison of it (`public/main.css`)...but didn't document the changes because I can be a lazy idiot.
+If you **don't** use the local version, things go south if you try and print anything.

 ### Adding new properties to Learning Events

 It's pretty easy to add additional properties to a LearningEvent: